In This Article

 Installing requests

-To install the requests library, run this:
+To install the requests library, run the following pip command:

 pip install requests

-It’s one of the easiest ways to start making HTTP requests and handling response data quickly.
+It's one of the easiest ways to start making HTTP requests and handling response data quickly.
+Installing requests also sets up urllib3 as its dependency.

 requests Example With Retry